datanav/docs/technical/superoffice-wave.rst

 -------------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Contact and a Wave Customer person must be established.

-A new Wave Customer person will be created from a SuperOffice Contact if it is connected to a SuperOffice Person, Contact, or Quotealternative that is synchronized into Wave.
+A new Wave Customer person will be created from a SuperOffice Contact if it is connected to a SuperOffice Person, Contact, Quoteline, or Quotealternative that is synchronized into Wave.

 Once a link between a SuperOffice Contact and a Wave Customer person is established, it will keep in sync between the two systems, regardless of where it is edited.